-Tufts Health Plan Senior Care Options arranges health care services.
-Tufts Health Plan Senior Care Options has contractual agreements with providers practicing in their private offices throughout the service area.
+Tufts Health Plan Senior Care Options provides coverage for health care services.
+Tufts Health Plan Senior Care Options has contractual agreements with providers practicing in facilities and private offices throughout the service area.
 These providers are independent.
 They are not Tufts Health Plan Senior Care Options employees or representatives.
 Providers are not authorized to change this Evidence of Coverage or assume or create any obligation for Tufts Health Plan Senior Care Options that is inconsistent with this Evidence of Coverage.